murgurgulor/the-murgurgu-lore/src/site/notes/Cyberpunkz/How to Play the Game.md

 ---
 # Hacking
-As a Hacker, you're not limited to the Metaverse and your Avatar.
-With your specialized skills and experience, you're capable of hacking directly into the Metaverse to change it to your liking.
+As a Hacker, you're not limited to Cyberspace and your Avatar.
+With your specialized skills and experience, you're capable of hacking directly into Cyberspace to change it to your liking.

-When your Hacker hacks the Metaverse, you're going 'behind the scenes' into the source code of the Metaverse.
-You can do several things while hacking the Metaverse:
+When your Hacker hacks Cyberspace, you're going 'behind the scenes' into the source code of Cyberspace.
+You can do several things while hacking Cyberspace:

 - *Search for information (Clever, Sneaky)*: Search the logs to find out who else visited a location, sneak a peek at private messages between players, trace bank account details from Avatars to their players.
 - *Change the environment (Bold, Forceful)*: You can recode locations in order to alter their appearance, qualities and lay-out.
 - *Change appearance (Sneaky)*: You can recode your Avatar to temporarily change their appearance.
-- *Locate IP (Clever)*: You can track a player's IP to their Avatar's current Metaverse location.
+- *Locate IP (Clever)*: You can track a player's IP to their Avatar's current Cyberspace location.
 - *Create items (Bold)*: Create temporary weapons, tools, vehicles or other objects your Avatar can use.
 - *Bypass Firewall (Forceful)*: Ram through a firewall and load your Avatar into a known but locked location.